 - Send your files to:

-Depending on the current workload of the publication editor, the editing and design process may take at least two weeks once approval is received.
+Depending on the current workload of the publications editor, the editing and design process may take several weeks once approval is received.
 In order for timely publishing to occur, it is necessary that authors reply promptly to review/approval requests from the editor.

-- The Extension publication editor will assign the publication a number.
+- The Extension publications editor will assign the publication a number.

 - Your manuscript will be edited in APA style.